lacanoid/pgddl/README.md

 you can use to obtain SQL DDL source for a particular database object.

 Currently supported object types are `regclass`,`regproc` and `regprocedure`.
-You will need to cast object name or oid to appropriate type.
+You will probably want to cast object name or oid to appropriate type.

 - `pg_ddl_script(regclass) returns text`